jjroberts88/CliniPrompt-tutorial-assistant/README.md

 A medical tutorial processing application that converts clinical tutorial recordings into engaging podcast-style audio summaries using AI.

+## ⚠️ IMPORTANT: Medical Content Disclaimer

+**For Educational Use Only** - This application is designed solely for processing educational medical content. **DO NOT** use with patient-identifiable information or protected health information (PHI).
+All AI-generated outputs must be reviewed by qualified medical professionals for accuracy before use.

 ## Features

 - 🎵 **Audio Processing**: Upload clinical tutorial recordings (MP3, WAV, M4A, MP4, OGG)